iraidamercedes/django_base_project/README.md

 docker-compose exec web python manage.py migrate --noinput
 ```

-If you get and error, put down the container and remove volumnes with
+If you get and error, put down the container and remove volumnes with:
 ```
 docker-compose down -v
 ```